The Texas Chainsaw Massacre (franchise): Reception

-When comparing The Texas Chainsaw Massacre to the other top-grossing horror film series – A Nightmare on Elm Street, Child's Play, Friday the 13th, Halloween, the Hannibal Lecter series, Psycho, Saw, and Scream – and adjusting for the 2011 inflation, The Texas Chainsaw Massacre is the eighth highest grossing horror film series in the United States, with a combined gross of $304.6 million, only outperforming the Child's Play film series with approximately $203 million.
-The series is led by Friday the 13th at $687.1 million, A Nightmare on Elm Street with $592.8 million, the Hannibal Lecter film series with $588.7 million, Halloween with $557.5 million, Saw with $457.4 million, Scream with $442.9 million, and the Psycho film series, with $376.3 million.
+The Texas Chainsaw Massacre series, when compared to the other top-grossing American horror series—A Nightmare on Elm Street, Child's Play, Friday the 13th, Saw, Scream, and Halloween—and adjusting for 2023 inflation, is next to last with $459.7 million, Halloween is the highest-grossing horror series in the United States at approximately $1.09 billion.
+Next in line is Friday the 13th at $908.4 million, followed by the Nightmare on Elm Street series with $793.5 million.
+The Scream film series is in fourth place with $779.5 million, followed by the Saw series with $688.3 million, and the Child's Play film series rounding out the list with $305.2 million.

 Other media

 Books

 Stephen Hand wrote a novelization of The Texas Chainsaw Massacre that was published March 1, 2004, by Black Flame.

 Comics

 Several comic books based on The Texas Chainsaw Massacre films were published in 1991 by Northstar Comics entitled Leatherface.
 They were licensed as The Texas Chainsaw Massacre to Avatar Press for use in new comic book stories, the first of which was published in 2005.
 In 2006, Avatar Press lost the license to DC Comics imprint, Wildstorm, which has published new stories based on the films.
 However, in June 2007, Wildstorm changed a number of horror comics, including The Texas Chainsaw Massacre, from monthly issues to specials and miniseries.

 The series of comics featured none of the main characters seen in the original film (Topps Comics Jason vs. Leatherface series is exempt) with the exception of Leatherface.
 The 1991 Leatherface miniseries was loosely based on the third Texas Chainsaw Massacre film.
 The writer of the miniseries, Mort Castle said: "The series was very loosely based on Texas Chainsaw Massacre III.
 I worked from the original script by David Schow and the heavily edited theatrical release of director Jeff Burr, but had more or less free rein to write the story the way it should have been told.
 The first issue sold 30,000 copies".
 Kirk Jarvinen drew the illustrations for the first issue, and Guy Burwell finished the rest of the series.
 The comics, not having the same censorship restrictions from the MPAA, featured much more gore than the finished film.
 The ending, as well as the fates of several characters, was also altered.
 An adaptation of The Texas Chain Saw Massacre was planned by Northstar Comics, but never came to fruition.